ardimedia/nopCommerce/README.ARDIMEDIA.md

 - When using MS DEPLOY to deploy to the web server, make sure **Nop.ADMIN.zip** is deployed before **Nop.Web.zip** because otherwise **web.config** of ADMIN would override the **web.config** of WEB

+# DEVELOPMENT ENVIRONMENT

+## DIFFERENT RELEASE BRANCHES | SETUP A NEW DATABASE

+If you change branches (with different releases) make sure that you setup a new database by deleting the folloing folders, before building the solution:

+- Nop.Web\App_Data\dataSettings.json
+- Nop.Web\App_Data\plugins.json
+- Plugins\**

+When you start the application, you should now be asked for creating a new database.